General Quarters (rules)

 General Quarters is a set of naval wargaming rules written by Lonnie Gill that were first published in the 1970s.
-Quick and easy to play they have become one of the most popular series of World War I and World War II era naval rules (the rules topped a poll of popular wargames rules among members of the Naval Wargames Society).
+Being quick and easy to play, they have become one of the most popular series of World War I and World War II era naval rules (the rules topped a poll of popular wargame rules among members of the Naval Wargames Society).

 Gameplay

 There are currently three versions available: